*UPDATE* Our Build times have improved and are currently approx. 10 - 12 week with most of our manufacturers

 Our build times on new orders are currently between 28 - 32 weeks.

-*This does not include our "In-Stock or "Clearance" items.
+*This does not include items in our "In-Stock or "Clearance" sections.

 *New orders for Elran products currently have build times of approximately 48 weeks.*